 - Not every job needs someone who is creative—some jobs need people who will follow a defined process in a careful, conscientious, or methodical way.

 - Someone in a management position can be called a leader.

 - Some jobs require people who are cool-headed and self-disciplined, particularly in high-stress jobs like law enforcement.

 - And other jobs value employees who are results-driven and self-motivated as in sales.

 Typically, the words you choose will not change dramatically for different interviews because you’re likely interviewing for the same type of job, just with different employers.
 Again, focus on what will be relevant (and preferred) for a particular job and company.
 For example, don’t choose words like creative and unconstrained for a job that requires strict, careful adherence to specific guidelines (think safety inspector).

 Points to Emphasize

-The words that describe your character should be honest, connected to the job and unique in order to make the most impact.
+- The words you use should be honest, thoughtful, and connected to the job in order to make maximum impact.

 Mistakes You Should Avoid

 - You will be expected to live up to the characteristics you note when you are on the job, so avoid naming a characteristic that is inaccurate.